Joint Coverage and Electromagnetic Field Exposure Analysis in Downlink and Uplink for RIS-assisted Networks: Downlink SINR and EMFE

 \subsection{Joint Metric of Downlink SINR and \ac{EMFE}}

 From the above discussion, we observe that the statistical characteristics of downlink SINR ($\Upsilon$) and \ac{EMFE} ($\mathcal{W}$) are correlated via the distance, the small-scale fading, and the type of the serving link.
 Therefore, instead of independently analyzing the downlink SINR or \ac{EMFE} distribution by the downlink coverage or compliance probability, we define a joint metric as follows. \begin{definition}[Joint Coverage and Compliance Probability] The probability that both (i) \ac{SINR} is above a predefined threshold, and (ii) \ac{EMFE} is below a constraint level, is defined as the joint coverage and compliance probability, abbreviated as joint probability.
-A high joint probability is achieved when SINR is high and \ac{EMFE} is low. \end{definition}
+A high joint probability is achieved when SINR is high and \ac{EMFE} is low. \end{definition} The downlink joint probability, denoted by $J_{\Upsilon,\mathcal{W}}(\gamma,\omega)$, is